porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.code.md

 ---

 ### Usage
-Static spacings can be used as `padding` or `margin` by a CSS utility class on the element itself or as variable inside SCSS.
+Static spacings can be used as `padding` or `margin` by a CSS utility class on the element itself.

 **Given values are:**